Moesif/moesif-rack/README.md

 # Moesif Middleware for Ruby on Rails and Rack

-Rack Middleware that logs API calls to Moesif for Error Analysis for apps built on Ruby on Rails / Rack.
+Rack Middleware that logs _incoming_ API calls to Moesif for advanced error analysis for apps built on Ruby on Rails / Rack.

 [Source Code on GitHub](https://github.com/moesif/moesif-rack)